 "No!"
-Hermione yelled, a look of panic crossing her face and it surprised him.
+Hermione yelled, a look of panic crossing her face, surprising him.
 She had her wand in her hand before he could blink and there were four 'cracks' as four scruffy looking men appeared from nowhere.

 They surrounded her, circling her and she stood firm and tall, her eyes flickering between the four men.

-"Poppet, how nice to see you again," one of the men spoke as he was smirking at her cruelly.
+"Poppet, how nice to see you again," one of the men smirked cruelly.

 "I assure you, Scabior, the feelings are not mutual," she hissed angrily.

-The vampires stayed in their spots as Aro shook his head to prevent them from getting involved.
+The vampires remained in their current positions as Aro shook his head to prevent them from getting involved.
 He wanted to see if what he had seen in her memories were correct regarding her fighting abilities.

-"Poppet, let's not be like that, let's make this easy on the both of us, give up and let us take you to Bellatrix, she's awfully upset you escaped, she has many a plan for you."
+"Poppet, let's not be like that, let's make this easy on the both of us, yeah?
+Give up and let us take you to Bellatrix, she's awfully upset you escaped, she has many a plan for you."

-"Bellatrix can shove her plans up her Pureblood arse, and you, you creepy bastard, I want my scarf back."
+"Bellatrix can shove her plans up her Pureblooded arse, and you, you creepy bastard, I want my scarf back."

-With that she non-verbally lobbed as Stinging Hex at him, before turning and hitting one of the snatches square in the chest with a Stupefy, sending him to the ground instantly.
-She ducked three curses and from her place on the ground, she threw two back in return before jumping up.
+With that, she non-verbally lobbed as Stinging Hex at him before turning and hitting one of the snatchers square in the chest with a Stupefy, sending him to the ground instantly.
+She ducked three curses and from her place on the ground, she threw two back in return before rising to her full height.

 "Protego Totalum," she called, casting her shield as a Body-bind, Slicing Hex and Impedimenta bounced off it, ricocheting back in their direction.
 She dropped the shield as they stumbled back under the force of the spells and she tapped her wand to her head, casting a Disillusionment Charm over herself.

-She disappeared from view and crept up behind one of the snatchers, she hit him with a powerful Flipendo and he went flying back into the stone wall, knocking himself unconscious.
-Unfortunately, the other snatchers figured out where she was after the beam of light left her wand and she hissed when a large gouge was placed in her left side.
+She disappeared from view and crept up behind one of the snatchers, hitting him with a powerful Flipendo and he was shoved back into the stone wall, being knocked unconscious.
+Unfortunately, the other snatchers figured out her positioning after the beam of light left her wand and she hissed when a large gouge was placed in her left side.
 Her hand came up to hold it and her blood dripping on the ground gave her position in the room away.

 "Petrificus Totalus," she called, and the snatcher dropped to the ground, leaving only Scabior.

-He smirked at her and before he could say something, she lobbed a non-verbal curse that flung him back into a wall and he collapsed onto the floor unconscious.
+He smirked at her and before he could say something cruel or lewd, she lobbed a non-verbal curse that flung him back into a wall and he collapsed onto the floor, unconscious.

 "Arsehole," she muttered.

 She stood in the centre of the room breathing heavily and panting, fresh blood poured from her wounds and burns marred her skin.
-Her hair which had once been in a pony tail, had now fallen out of the bobble and it surrounded her in a tangle of ringlets.
-She held one hand to her side and then bent over slightly, resting her free hand and her knees.
+Her hair which had once been in a ponytail, had now fallen out of the bobble and it surrounded her in a tangle of ringlets.
+She held one hand to her side and then bent over slightly, resting her free hand against her knee.

-There was a sudden clapping and she looked up as Aro was smiling in a way that she knew can't have been good for her.
+There was sudden applause and she looked to see Aro was smiling in a way that she knew can't have been good for her.

 He nodded, as if saying he wouldn't force her to say it.